 How Client-Side Video to GIF Conversion Works

-Converting a video to a GIF in the browser is a multi-step pipeline that leverages several modern web APIs.
+Converting a video to a GIF in the browser is a multi-step pipeline that uses several modern web APIs.
 Here's what happens under the hood when you click "Convert to GIF" on our tool:

 1. Video Decoding - The browser's native video decoder (H.264 for MP4, VP8/VP9 for WEBM) parses the video file loaded via URL.createObjectURL().
 The HTML5 <video> element handles all decoding natively.